 The latter two examples show no new suffix, meaning that the existing suffix is simply removed.

 Rules are evaluated in the order that they appear in the rules file, except that whole protected words and replacement words are processed before examining suffixes.

-To restrict the minimum word length that is to be stemmed, simple create rules consisting on only question marks ('?') to match and protect words of those lengths.
+To restrict the minimum word length that is to be stemmed, simply create rules consisting of only question marks ('?') to match and protect words of those lengths.